 Simply enough, selling something means moving another person to conduct an action, just through your words and body language.

 Salesperson or not, acquiring the techniques for selling small things like pens and milkshake machines give you the power to ultimately sell bigger things and achieve your dreams in the future.

-How to answer this question if it ever comes your way, and what mistakes most people make while answering it?
+How to answer this question if it ever comes your way, and what mistakes do most people make while answering it?
 Most importantly, how to adopt the “sell me this pen” mentality in your life?
 Read along to find out.

 Sell Me This Pen Answer – Multiple Approaches

-First of all, let’s get to know the basic approaches most sales experts discuss when answering this question.
+First of all, let’s know the basic approaches most sales experts discuss when answering this question.
 If you run it on Google Search, you will get many results that map out the do’s and don’ts while forming your answer.

 Creating a Problem or a Niche